etix/mirrorbits/README.md

 mirrorbits enable mirrors.example
 ```

+### Realtime file availability

+By appending `?mirrorlist` to any file served by mirrorbits, you'll be able to get some useful realtime informations about the given file.
+You can see a [live example here](https://get.videolan.org/vlc/2.2.4/win32/vlc-2.2.4-win32.exe?mirrorlist).

+### Realtime mirrors statistics

+Mirror statistics are available by querying mirrorbits with the `?mirrorstats` argument.
+You can see a [live example here](https://get.videolan.org/?mirrorstats).

 ## Clustering / High availability

 **Note: Clustering support has been added recently and should be treated as experimental.**